 Backup water

-Move to Manitowoc or Sheboygan if crowding or water color makes the Kewaunee lower corridor feel too compressed.
+Move to Manitowoc or Sheboygan if crowding or water color makes the Kewaunee lower area feel too compressed.

-Check current Wisconsin fishing regulations and tributary season rules before fishing the Kewaunee River.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check current Wisconsin fishing rules and smaller stream season rules before fishing the Kewaunee River.
 Also review Wisconsin's Great Lakes fish-consumption advisories if you plan to harvest fish from the river or its Lake Michigan-connected reaches.

 Kewaunee River mouth